In this blog post, we will discuss what chronic fatigue syndrome is, its symptoms, and how to service-connect your chronic fatigue syndrome.

-The reason for this is that the condition has not been clearly defined, diagnosed, or proved; therefore there are many hurdles along their path when it comes to the proper definition and criteria required to diagnose CFS.
+The reason for this is that the condition has not been clearly defined, diagnosed, or proved; therefore, there are many hurdles along the path when it comes to the proper definition and criteria required to diagnose CFS.

 VA Disability Benefits For Chronic Fatigue Syndrome

 To receive benefits, veterans must first complete a medical examination to provide evidence of their diagnosis, as well as submit a claim for CFS service-connection.
 The VA will then evaluate and determine the severity of the disability, as well as provide benefits.